-Boss Southgate retains faith in Maguire
+Southgate retains faith in Maguire

 The defender, who has won 41 caps for England, has faced more criticism in recent weeks, particularly for the way his team conceded goals against Burnley, Southampton, Atletico Madrid and Manchester City.

-After Manchester United lost to Atletico Madrid in the Champions League last 16 a fortnight ago, BBC Sport's chief football writer Phil McNulty said Maguire has been playing "with an air of desperation".
+After Manchester United lost to Atletico Madrid in the Champions League last 16 earlier this month, BBC Sport's chief football writer Phil McNulty said Maguire has been playing "with an air of desperation".

 Southgate left Maguire on the bench for Saturday's friendly win over Switzerland, with the centre-back set to be restored to the starting XI against Ivory Coast on Tuesday.